Digital History

 I Civics: We Got This!

-For this lesson, students explore how colonial government was both similar to and different from government in Britain and how it influenced the government we have today.
+In this lesson plan, students explore how colonial government was both similar to and different from government in Britain and how it influenced the government we have today.

 Read Works